List of The Inbetweeners characters: Fergus

 Fergus is a friend of Will's mother, with whom she goes on holiday to the Cotswolds in “Home Alone”.
 According to Polly, he is a friend from college who she caught up with on Facebook.
 Will becomes suspicious that there is a romance between them; this and discovering his mother is on Facebook is the basis for much interest from Jay and Neil, who repeatedly joke about it.

-Fergus himself is only seen briefly, waiting in his car to leave with Polly.
-Will immediately shows a dislike towards him, describing him as a “massive ginger bellend with a stupid car” and is dismayed at his mother for being so naïve to go on a date with someone she hardly knows; asking "where's he taking you?
+Fergus himself is seen only briefly, waiting in his car to leave with Polly.
+Will immediately shows a dislike towards him, describing him as a “massive ginger bellend with a stupid car” and is dismayed at his mother for being so naïve to go on a date with someone she hardly knows, asking "where's he taking you?
 A ditch off the A40?".

 He is mentioned again in the episode’s closing narration, Will stating that his mum was dumped immediately because Fergus could not put up with a "problem child".